hollyoops/RecoilSwift/README.md

         Button("Change temp") {
             tempCelsius = 40
             // or tempCelsius(40)
-            // now the value of tempFahrenheitStore is 104 }
+            // now the value of tempFahrenheitState is 104 }
     }
 }